Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Intraperitoneal organs and retroperitoneal organs weave in and out of these membranes, and serve varying functions.
 Retroperitoneal structures tend to be more static than intraperitoneal ones.

 A large fold of visceral peritoneum that hangs down from the stomach.

 In one form of dialysis, called peritoneal dialysis, a glucose solution is sent through a tube into the peritoneal cavity.
 The fluid is left there for a prescribed amount of time to absorb waste products, and then removed through the tube.
 This form of dialysis is effective because of the the high number of arteries and veins in the peritoneal cavity which, through the mechanism of diffusion, remove waste products from the blood.

 The abdominal cavity is the open space surrounded by the vertebrae, abdominal muscles, diaphragm, and pelvic floor.
-Remember not to confuse the abdominal cavity with the intraperitoneal space, which is in fact located within the abdominal cavity, and wrapped in peritoneum tissue.
-For example, a kidney is inside the abdominal cavity, but is retroperitoneal - located outside the peritoneum .
+Remember not to confuse the abdominal cavity with the intraperitoneal space, which is located within the abdominal cavity and wrapped in peritoneum tissue.
+For example, a kidney is inside the abdominal cavity, but is retroperitoneal—located outside the peritoneum .

-The term "mesentery" is often used to refer to a double layer of visceral peritoneum.
+The term mesentery is often used to refer to a double layer of visceral peritoneum.
 There are generally blood vessels, nerves, and other structures between these layers.
-This space between the two layers is technically outside of the peritoneal sac, and thus not in the peritoneal cavity.
+The space between the two layers is technically outside of the peritoneal sac, and thus not in the peritoneal cavity.

 Retroperitoneal structures include the rest of the duodenum, the ascending colon, the descending colon, the middle third of the rectum, and the remainder of the pancreas.
 Other organs located in the retroperitoneal space are the kidneys, adrenal glands, proximal ureters, and renal vessels.
 Organs located below the peritoneum in the subperitoneal space include the lower third of the rectum and the urinary bladder.